Enterprise Workflow Automation: The Future of Intelligent Enterprise Operations

 6. Innovation Embedded in Operations

-• Workflows remove friction for experimentation, allowing new ideas to move from concept to execution seamlessly.
+• Workflows remove friction for experimentation, allowing new ideas to move from concept to execution seamlessly

 • Example: Healthcare providers integrate new patient care protocols directly into operational workflows, enabling continuous improvement without disruption.